 Why do organizations hire independent contractors?

 There are many advantages to hiring a contractor.
 They’re often more specialized in their fields, allowing you to take advantage of their expertise for specific projects.
-They also provide greater flexibility because you can hire them for short-term projects as you have the budget instead of hiring a traditional employee.
+They also provide greater flexibility because you can hire them for short-term project-based work as you have the budget instead of hiring a traditional employee.

 And, because contract workers aren't directly employed by your organization and usually have their own insurance, you have less legal risk.
 They also aren't eligible for workers compensation insurance.